Narrative Reporting

 What is Narrative Reporting?

-Narrative reporting is the other information provided in a company’s annual report that can include the company’s business model, activities, performance and position, strategy and, in some cases, greenhouse gas emissions.
+Narrative reporting is the other information provided in a company’s annual report that accompanies the accounts including the company’s business model, activities, performance and position, strategy and, depending on the size and listing status of the entity, climate-related disclosures and information on emissions and energy consumption.

 The Strategic Report & the Directors’ Report